robertweiss/PromptAI/readme.md

 - Useful for selective AI processing and better user control

 > [!NOTE]
-> If an image field is the source, the target is treated as a custom subfield (See https://processwire.com/blog/posts/pw-3.0.142/ for info about image custom fields).
+> - If an image field is the source, the target is treated as a custom subfield (See https://processwire.com/blog/posts/pw-3.0.142/ for info about image custom fields).
 If left empty, "description" is the default target.
+> - Repeater templates are automatically detected and labeled as "Repeater: fieldname" in the template dropdown.
+> - When processing repeaters, each repeater item is processed individually with the same prompt.
+> - The module supports both regular Repeater fields and Repeater Matrix fields.

 ### Supported field combinations / Examples:

+#### Regular Page Fields

 1. **Source text field → Target text field:** Overwrites target field with the result.
    - Template: `basic-page`